 It’s spring, and Walt Disney World is abloom with fresh flowers, colorful Easter eggs, balmy(ish) temperatures and a veritable garden of seasonal offerings.
 Oh, and spoiler alert, some of the thickest crowds this side of Christmas.

-Still, even with the spring break craziness, Disney World can be a downright delightful place to spend the Easter holiday.
-So, follow us down bunny trail as we go over the basketful of things you can enjoy during Easter at Disney World.
+Still, even with the spring break craziness, Disney World can be a downright delightful place to spend the Easter holiday, which falls on April 9th this year.
+So, follow us down the bunny trail as we go over the basketful of things you can enjoy during Easter at Disney World.
+(Updated March 23, 2023)

 Celebrating Easter at Disney World